 Tax Effect for Us.
 We generally will be entitled to a tax deduction in connection with an Award under the Amended 2007 Plan in an amount equal to the ordinary income realized by a participant and at the time the participant recognizes such income (for example, the exercise of a nonstatutory stock option).
 Special rules limit the deductibility of compensation paid to our Chief Executive Officer and to "covered employees" within the meaning of Section 162(m).
-Under Section 162(m), the annual compensation paid to any of these specified executives will be deductibile only to the extent that it does not exceed \$1,000,000.
-However, we can preserve the deductibility of certain compensation in excess of \$1,000,000.
-However, we can preserve the deductibility of awards that any individual may receive and for awards other than certain stock options, establishing performance criteria that must be met before the award actually will vest or be paid.
+Under Section 162(m), the annual compensation paid to any of these specified executives will be deductible only to the extent that it does not exceed \$1,000,000.
+However, we can preserve the deductibility of certain compensation in excess of \$1,000,000 if the conditions of Section 162(m) are met.
+These conditions include stockholder approval of the Amended 2007 Plan, setting limits on the number of awards that any individual may receive and for awards other than certain stock options, establishing performance criteria that must be met before the award actually will vest or be paid.
 The Amended 2007 Plan has been designed to permit the administrator to grant awards that qualify as performance-based for purposes of satisfying the conditions of Section 162(m), thereby permitting us to continue to receive a federal income tax deduction in connection with such awards.

 Section 409A.
 Section 409A of the Code, imposes certain restrictions on non-qualified deferred compensation arrangements.
 These include requirements with respect to an individual's election to defer compensation and the individual's selection of the timing and form of distribution of the deferred compensation.
 Section 409A also generally provides that distributions must be made on or following the occurrence of certain events (e.g., the individual's separation from service, a predetermined date, or the individual's death).
-Section 409A imposes restrictions on an individual's abelity to change his or her distribution timing or form after the compensation has been deferred.
-For certain individual's distribution commence no earlier than six months after such officer's separation from service.
+Section 409A imposes restrictions on an individual's ability to change his or her distribution timing or form after the compensation has been deferred.
+For certain individuals who are officers, subject to certain exceptions, Section 409A requires that such individual's distribution commence no earlier than six months after such officer's separation from service.